ManimCommunity/manim/docs/source/guides/cameras.rst

 ---------------------

 The Cairo backend supports several camera views within one scene through :class:`.MultiCamera`.
 The primary camera draws the overall scene; each secondary camera supplies an image displayed by an :class:`.ImageMobjectFromCamera` mobject.
-This is live composition of the same scene, not separate Scene executions or separate video outputs.
+During the execution of the scene, each camera records the scene from its own view.
 This API is not supported by the OpenGL backend.

 There are two independent controls:

 * The secondary camera's ``frame`` selects the region to look at.
 Move it to pan, or shrink it to zoom in.
-* The display mobject selects where that view appears in the primary scene.
-Move or scale it like another mobject, without changing the secondary camera's view.
+* The display mobject selects where that view appears in the primary scene, as a "picture-in-picture" display.
+This mobject can be manipulated like any other.

 For example, this scene places two detail views above the original objects::